limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

     93: 0000000041414446   293 FUNC    GLOBAL DEFAULT    1 _Z15secondary_loginv
 ```

-_Comparison of the first password with the file `flag`_
+_Comparison of the first password with the file `flag`._

 ![primary_login](/assets/images/posts/google-ctf-beginners-quest-part-1/b6d12561.png)

 The first password is whatever that's in the file `flag`, which happens to be the flag for **Admin UI**.
 The second password is a bit more hidden.

-_Checking the length of the second password_
+_Checking the length of the second password._

 ![secondary_login](/assets/images/posts/google-ctf-beginners-quest-part-1/146dcbf5.png)